 - One or more blanks can be used before the operator and between operands.

-- Continuation can be indicated by a dash (-) after the operator or any operand.
-Each operand must be completely specified on one line.
+- The continuation can be indicated by a dash (-) after the operator or any operand.

 ICETOOL Return Codes

 ICETOOL sets a return code for each operation it performs.
 ICETOOL sets the return code to the highest operator return code for the step.

 The return codes are –